RSE-Midlands/rse-midlands.github.io/content/docs/event-24th-april-2023.md

 weight: 3
 ---

-Monday 24th April 2023 sees the second edition of the RSE Midlands conference.
+Monday 24th April 2023 saw the second edition of the RSE Midlands conference.
-This year is hosted by the [Digital Research Service](https://www.nottingham.ac.uk/dts/researcher/digital-research-service/digital-research-service.aspx) at the University of Nottingham’s beautiful [University Park Campus](https://www.nottingham.ac.uk/about/campuses/universityparkcampus.aspx), and sponsored by [Health Data Research UK](https://www.hdruk.ac.uk/) and by the [Society of Research Software Engineering](https://society-rse.org/).
+This year was hosted by the [Digital Research Service](https://www.nottingham.ac.uk/dts/researcher/digital-research-service/digital-research-service.aspx) at the University of Nottingham’s beautiful [University Park Campus](https://www.nottingham.ac.uk/about/campuses/universityparkcampus.aspx), and sponsored by [Health Data Research UK](https://www.hdruk.ac.uk/) and by the [Society of Research Software Engineering](https://society-rse.org/).

-This year’s conference is a chance to build community, meet new and old friends, and learn more about the incredible breadth of skills RSEs in the Midlands possess.
+This year’s conference was a chance to build community, meet new and old friends, and learn more about the incredible breadth of skills RSEs in the Midlands possess.

-The morning has a focus on RSEs in Health Data (applicable to all RSEs, not just those working in that field), with the afternoon on more general topics.
+The morning had a focus on RSEs in Health Data (applicable to all RSEs, not just those working in that field), with the afternoon on more general topics.

+Below you will find the arrangements for the day.
+Please look out for a blog post in the near future, summarising the day and looking forward to the next one!

 ## Agenda